lollo004/msa-benchmark/README.md

 - outputs: MSA alignements calculated by different algorithms.
 - scores: Total evaluation of result and execution resources for each algorithm.
 - csv: All tuples scores collected from execution time.
-- run_benchmark.py: Script to run locally benchmark (Requires all binaries installed).
+- run_benchmark.py: Script to run locally benchmark (Requires all binaries installed - do not try to run locally!).
 - Dockerfile: Docker enviroment used for testing.
 Ubuntu system.

 ## Process: